Positive Peace in Mexico

 In the PPI, Mexico performed poorly on three critical Positive Peace Pillars: well-functioning government, low levels of corruption and free flow of information.
 These are also the only three of the eight Pillars to exhibit deteriorating trends.

-Mexico’s underperforming Pillars are characteristic of the country’s lagging institutional capacity to tackle organized crime and the violent activities associated with it.
+Mexico’s underperforming Pillars are characteristic of the country’s lagging institutional capacity to tackle organised crime and the violent activities associated with it.
 In this vein, IEP’s global research has shown that balanced performance across the Pillars of Positive Peace is a defining characteristic of highly peaceful countries.
 In other words, countries with the highest levels of Positive Peace tend to register the lowest variance in Pillar scores.

 Figure 2 compares Mexico’s Pillar scores with the averaged Pillar scores of the countries that ranked in the top quintile of the 2017 PPI.
 It shows that Mexico’s three underperforming Pillars are the ones for which the distance from the scores of the top quintile countries is the largest.
 This highlights that Mexico’s ability to improve its levels of peacefulness largely depends on its ability to improve its underperforming Pillars.